MATLAB online alternative

 Is RunMat really free?

 The RunMat runtime is open source under the Apache License 2.0.
-You can run MATLAB-syntax code in the browser sandbox without usage fees or time limits.
-Pro adds persistent projects, versioning, and project sharing -- see pricing.
+Local code execution in the browser sandbox has no usage fees or time limits.
+RunMat Agent has a limited free allowance, while Pro adds monthly Agent credits, persistent projects, version history, and project sharing.
+See pricing.

 Do I need to create an account?

 No. The browser sandbox works immediately without sign-up.
-Creating an account starts a Pro trial for persistent projects, file versioning, and project sharing.
+Creating an account starts a 14-day Pro trial for persistent projects, version history, project sharing, and RunMat Agent credits.

 Does RunMat work offline?